eksheen/DnD/LMoP/Town of Phandalin.md

 for many years in the lands of the Dragon Coast, far to the southeast.
 Upon retiring, he returned to the Neverwinter region, his original home.

+**Quest: Old Owl Trouble.**<br/>
+Daran has heard stories from prospectors in the hills northeast of Phandalin that someone is digging around in the ruins known as Old Owl Wel!.
+More disturbingly, several prospectors have reported being chased from the area by undead.
+He asks the characters to visit the ruins, a couple days march northeast of Phandalin, and find out who's there and what they're up to.
+Daran knows that the ruins are an old watchtower of an ancient magical empire known as Netheril, and he worries that dangerous magic might be dormant there.
+If the party pursues this quest, see "Old Owl Well" (page 29).

  ### Lionshield Coster
+> Hanging above the front door of this modest trading post is
+> a sign shaped like a wooden shield with a blue lion painted
+> on it.

  ### Phandalin Miner's Exchange

  ### Alderleaf Farm